tech-titans-fll/tech-titans/_pages/contact.md

 - **Research Project** - Investigating real-world problems
 - **Teamwork** - Practicing FIRST Core Values
 - **Competition Prep** - Getting ready for tournaments
+- **Fun-Fact (Manit):** -  I do coding on Roblox Studio and I started coding when I was 7
 ---

+Add Fun Fact Manit

 ---
 *Follow our journey as we learn, build, and compete in our first FLL season! 🤖*